-2. Children living in the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of admission.
-See notes 2 and 3 overleaf.
+2. Children living in the catchment area who have brothers or sisters in the school at the time of admission.
+See note 2 overleaf.

-3. Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school (or associated infant or junior school) who were allocated a place at that school by the LA either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the LA as the next nearest with a place available or (b) the school is named in the sibling's Education, Health and Care Plan (EHCP) - see notes 2, 3 and 4 overleaf.
+3. Children living outside the catchment area who, at the time of their admission, have brothers or sisters in the school who were allocated a place at that school by the LA either (a) in the absence of a place being available in the catchment area school due to oversubscription and the school was identified by the LA as the next nearest with a place available or (b) the school is named in the sibling's Education, Health and Care Plan (EHCP) - see notes 2 and 3 overleaf.

 4. In relation to Church of England Voluntary Controlled Schools, children living within the catchment area who with a parent or carer regularly attend a church in membership of Churches Together in Britain or the Evangelical Alliance.
-See notes 5 and 6.
+See notes 4 and 5 overleaf.

-5. Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA - see notes 6 and 7 overleaf.
+5. Other children living in the catchment area giving priority to those living closest to the school, measured by a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA - see notes 5 and 6 overleaf.

-6. Children living outside the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission - see notes 2 and 3 overleaf.
+6. Children living outside the catchment area who have brothers or sisters in the school (or associated infant or junior school) at the time of their admission - see note 2 overleaf.

 7. In relation to Church of England Voluntary Controlled Schools, children living outside the catchment area who with a parent or carer regularly attend a church in membership of Churches Together in Britain or the Evangelical Alliance.
-See notes 5 and 6.
+See notes 4 and 5 overleaf.

-8. Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA - see notes 6 and 7 overleaf.
+8. Children living outside the catchment area, giving priority to those who live closest to the school, measured by a straight-line measure between the centre of the pupil's home address and a common point on the school site as determined by the LA - see notes 5 and 6 overleaf.